Energy standards: 5 ways to conserve energy in your commercial building

 Another source of energy worth considering is solar.
 Setting up solar panels on the building’s roof could provide an additional (and free) source of energy.
 This energy could then be used to light the building during the early hours or at night – far more affordable than using the building’s standard lighting!

-Work out how to optimise the building’s energy usage so that energy is only being used when it is actively required.
+Work out how to optimize the building’s energy usage so that energy is only being used when it is actively required.
 For example, turning off the lights when they are not required (lighting sensors will also help in this regard) and ensuring cleaners operate in the early morning to harvest daylight and reduce disruption.
 Also, encourage tenants to turn off office equipment as the energy used by devices, even on standby, can quickly accumulate and be costly.
 Also, if those devices are not ‘energy efficient’, a standby state can influence their longevity.

 4.Continue to monitor equipment and functions and maintain/repair them if necessary